-In these times of quarantine and isolation, it can be tough knowing how to fill all the hours in one’s day.
-Climate champions used to participating in rallies and tree-planting campaigns may find the moratorium on public gatherings especially challenging as they do their best to stay sustainable at home.
+In these times of quarantine and social distancing, it can be tough to fill all the hours in your day.
+Climate champions who are used to participating in rallies and tree-planting campaigns may find the moratorium on public gatherings especially challenging as they do their best to stay sustainable at home.

-To help combat cabin fever and keep you in touch with climate issues, biodiversity, and the world’s natural beauty, we on the C4C Film4Climate team thought we’d compile a list of eco-friendly films to stream into your home.
-You’ll find some TV recommendations as well!
+To help combat cabin fever and keep you in touch with climate issues, biodiversity, and the world’s natural beauty, the C4C team has compiled a Film4Climate list of eco-friendly films and TV recommendations that you can stream at home!

-Did you know Disney+ offered documentaries?
-We’d recommend Into the Okavango, Before the Flood, Oceans, Penguins and America’s National Parks.
-Many of Disney’s kid-friendly feature films also include climate-positive messages: try Brother Bear, Wall-E, Finding Nemo or Moana for your next family movie night.
+Did you know Disney+ offers documentaries?
+We recommend: Into the Okavango, Before the Flood, Oceans, Penguins and America’s National Parks.
+Many of Disney’s kid-friendly feature films also include climate-positive messages.
+Try Brother Bear, Wall-E, Finding Nemo or Moana for your next family movie night.

 If you’re looking to get your Netflix fix, they’re offering some eye-popping docs as well, including Chasing Coral, Terra, A Plastic Ocean, Cowspiracy, and Mission Blue.
-If you want something bingeable in this vein, try the stunning nature series Our Planet and Night on Earth.
-And if you’d like a more allegorical take on the damage to our environment, check out Okja, a moving 2017 film from Korean director Bong Joon-Ho (Parasite, Snowpiercer).
+If you want something binge-worthy, try the stunning nature series Our Planet and Night on Earth.
+If you’d like a more allegorical take on the damage to our environment, check out Okja, a moving 2017 film from Korean director Bong Joon-Ho (Parasite, Snowpiercer).
+Down to Earth With Zac Efron is another option if you're looking for a series that will motivate you to take climate action while avoiding doom-and-gloom negativity.

-If you’re thinking about saying hello to Hulu, now might be a good time: #Fridays4Future leader Greta Thunberg has a documentary coming out in the not-too-distant future.
+If you’re thinking about saying hello to Hulu, I Am Greta, featuring #Fridays4Future leader Greta Thunberg, is streaming there now!
 Hulu’s also the home of the whimsical Woman at War and the climate-colored disaster movie The Day After Tomorrow.
 On HBO, we recommend An Apology to Elephants and Ice on Fire.
-And if you’re trying out the brand-new platform Quibi, be sure to give Reese Witherspoon’s Fierce Queens a gander.

 Last but not least, we encourage you to survey the online cinematic offerings of the D.C.
 Environmental Film Festival, as well as those of Films for the Earth and PBS.
 And if you happen to live in Mexico City, our partners at Ecocinema are bringing complimentary watch-from-your-window screenings to different parts of town!